jhulten/jeffreyhulten.com/_posts/2009-04-15-nfjs-spring-2009-day-two.markdown

 [consequence]Say {message}=System.out.println("{message}");
 {% endhighlight %}

 You can also add a duration operator that will wait to fire a rule after the conditions are true until the time (in milliseconds) elapse.
-He covered alot of great examples of DSL rule implementation in Drools, but I am not even going to try to capture them here.
+He covered a lot of great examples of DSL rule implementation in Drools, but I am not even going to try to capture them here.

 We then moved into grouping rules and controlling flow.
 After a brief review of salience, agenda groups and agenda filters he moved to his preferred method: rule flows.
-I did not entirely understand his description, but there is definitely alot of power there.
+I did not entirely understand his description, but there is definitely a lot of power there.
 Drools is powerful by itself, but the addition of rule flows puts it over the top into serious mojo.
 This was a great session.
 I skipped the birds of a feather sessions so I could have a little Saturday left.